TheLogicMaster/lm8/docs/HARDWARE.md

 is implemented in the Logisim circuit and is a bit buggy but mostly works.
 Writing to the `draw_sprite` port takes around 64 cycles to draw an entire sprite at the current graphics register coorinates.
-The `draw_pixel` port is simpler and doesn't take additional cycles to simply write a single byte to the display register.
+The `draw_pixel` port is simpler and doesn't take additional cycles to simply write a single pixel to the display buffer.

 ## Audio
 There is no dedicated audio hardware, so only CPU driven square wave based audio is